alekseykulikov/browserify-test/Readme.md

   Options:

   * watch - Boolean - enable watch server
+  * transform - Array - a list of browserify transform modules
   * files - Array - a list of files for browserify